Facebook Pixel

 • Wind Chill: -24 degrees

-We’ll get to The Ice Bowl in a minute, but first, we need to talk about the -4 degree game that took place in 2008.
-The New York Giants, who are prone to the cold weather themselves, ended up winning the 2007 NFC Championship Game 23-20 over Green Bay.
+We’ll get to The Ice Bowl in a minute, but first, we need to talk about the -4-degree contest that took place in 2008.
+The Giants, who know a thing or two about cold-weather games themselves, ended up defeating Green Bay 23-20 in the 2007 NFC Championship Game.

 4. Jan.
 13, 2024 | Miami Dolphins at Kansas City Chiefs